JesseOfner/sparkpointtalent/brand-style-guide.md

-# Keloh Brand Style Guide for Gamma AI
+# SparkPoint Brand Style Guide for Gamma AI

 ## Brand Overview
-Keloh is a strategic recruitment marketing agency that helps organizations transform their talent acquisition through sophisticated marketing approaches.
+SparkPoint is a strategic recruitment marketing agency that helps organizations transform their talent acquisition through sophisticated marketing approaches.
 The brand embodies professionalism, innovation, and strategic thinking in the HR/recruiting space.

 ## Visual Identity